 - Administrative services manager

 - General or operations manager

 - Industrial production manager

 Career and Salary Outlook

-The U.S. Bureau of Labor Statistics (BLS) projects that employment of administrative services managers is likely to rise by 8% between the years of 2014 and 2024.
-During the same period, the BLS predicts opportunities for top executives, including general and operations managers, will increase by 6%, and jobs for industrial production managers will decline by 4%.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment of administrative services managers is likely to rise by 7% between the years of 2018 and 2028.
+During the same period, the BLS predicts opportunities for top executives, including general and operations managers, will increase by 6%, and jobs for industrial production managers will experience 1% growth.